shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

-# 🌿 Production-Ready Instruction Fine-Tuning of Meta LLaMA 3.1 8B Project 🌿
+# 🌿 Production-Ready ULMA Instruction Fine-Tuning of Meta LLaMA 3.1 8B Project 🌿
 updating readme: soon
 ##  **Problem Statement**
 At XYZ Company, we adopted the **LLaMA 3.1 8B model** as the core **AI foundation for our product**.
 However, after conducting recent performance evaluations in a **production environment**, several critical limitations have come to light.
 These issues have led to **customer dissatisfaction** and have been caused the following key issues: